How to migrate Google Workspace backup data to a new storage location.

 To authenticate CubeBackup's requests to your storage account, an Access key is required.

-1. In the detail page of your newly created storage account, select Access keys under Security + networking from the left panel.
+1. On the Home page, select "Storage Account" > [your newly created storage account].
+Then in the detail page, select Access keys under Security + networking in the left panel.

-2. On the Access keys page, click Show keys.
+2. On the Access keys page, click Show beside the Key textbox for either key1 or key2.

 • Create a new container